mr-ankush/cmd/README.md

 # cmd
-This is the CMD clone program on C patform.
+This is the CMD clone program on C++ patform.
+A clone of DOS-Shell in turbo C++